nt-2000/Linear-mullinear-reg/README.md

 ## **Project Description**
 This project applies **Linear Regression** and **Multiple Linear Regression** techniques using Python to analyze two datasets:
 1. **Iris Dataset:** A simple linear regression model is built using petal length as the independent variable and petal width as the dependent variable.
-2. **Insurance Dataset:** A multiple linear regression model is applied to predict medical charges based on various features such as age, BMI, and smoking status.
+2. **Insurance Dataset:** A multiple linear regression model is applied to predict medical charges based on various features such as sex, region, and smoking status.

 The project leverages **Seaborn, Matplotlib, Scikit-Learn, NumPy, and Pandas** for data analysis, visualization, and modeling.